 - Oldest first: When selected, Jetpack will sort the results by date and show the oldest records first.

-This setting allows you to select your preferred trigger for the search results overlay:
+In the drop-down options, pick your preferred trigger for the search results overlay:

 - Open when user starts typing: When selected, the overlay shows up as soon as the user starts typing their search term or query, and the results get updated as the user continues to type.